onlyOneYR/elasticsearch/intl.en-US/Product Introduction/High reliability.md

 # High reliability {#concept_wwx_lck_zgb .concept}

+This topic introduces the high reliability of Alibaba Cloud Elasticsearch based on auto-creation, restoration, and storage of snapshots and load balancing.

-## Auto snapshots {#section_o4j_j3k_zgb .section}
+## Auto snapshot {#section_o4j_j3k_zgb .section}

-Alibaba Cloud Elasticsearch support creating auto snapshots.
-You can enable this feature on the **Snapshots** page in the console.
-You can adjust the time when the daily snapshot is automatically created based on your business needs.
+Alibaba Cloud Elasticsearch instances support the auto snapshot feature.
+You can enable auto snapshot on the Snapshots page in the Alibaba Cloud Elasticsearch console and then set the snapshot creation cycle.
+Elasticsearch then creates a snapshot daily at the scheduled time.
 This feature allows you to back up your data for disaster recovery.
 For more information, see [Snapshots](../../../../reseller.en-US/User Guide/Instance management/Data backup/Snapshots.md#).

- **Restore snapshots**
+ Restore snapshots

-To restore a snapshot, log on to the Alibaba Cloud Elasticsearch console and click View Tutorial on the **Snapshots** page.
-You will be redirected to [Auto snapshot guide](../../../../reseller.en-US/User Guide/Instance management/Data backup/Auto snapshot guide.md).
-The topic describes how to restore a snapshot.
+On the Snapshots page of the Alibaba Cloud Elasticsearch console, you can use a specified snapshot to restore data.
+For more information, see [Auto snapshot guide](../../../../reseller.en-US/User Guide/Instance management/Data backup/Auto snapshot guide.md).

 **Note:**

--   Alibaba Cloud Elasticsearch only stores auto snapshots that are created within the last five days.
+-   Alibaba Cloud Elasticsearch only stores snapshots that are created within the last three days.
--   An auto snapshot can only be restored to the Alibaba Cloud Elasticsearch instance where the snapshot is created.
+-   A snapshot created by the auto snapshot feature can only be restored to the Alibaba Cloud Elasticsearch instance where the snapshot is created.

-## Store snapshots in Object Storage Service {#section_e5q_j3k_zgb .section}
+## Store snapshots on OSS {#section_e5q_j3k_zgb .section}

-Alibaba Cloud Elasticsearch instance snapshots can be stored in Object Storage Service \(OSS\).
-You must create an OSS instance in the same region that the Alibaba Cloud Elasticsearch instance is created.
-Perform the steps described in **Snapshot and recovery** to run the command to create snapshots and create snapshots on the specified indexes.
+Alibaba Cloud Elasticsearch allows you to store the snapshots of your Elasticsearch instance on Alibaba Cloud Object Storage Service \(OSS\).
+To store snapshots on OSS, you must first purchase the OSS service in the same region as your Elasticsearch instance.
+You can call the snapshot creation operation to create a snapshot of the specified index data.
+For more information, see [Snapshots and data restoration](../../../../reseller.en-US/User Guide/Snapshots and data restoration.md#).

+ Restore

-You can also run the restore command to restore indexes in a specified snapshot that has been created before.
-This method allows you to back up your data for disaster recovery.
-For more information, see [Snapshot and recovery](../../../../reseller.en-US/User Guide/Snapshot and recovery.md).
+Alibaba Cloud Elasticsearch allows you to call the restore operation to restore index data from a specified snapshot.
+This feature enables support for disaster recovery.
+For more information, see [Snapshots and data restoration](../../../../reseller.en-US/User Guide/Snapshots and data restoration.md#).

 **Note:**

--   We recommend that you use OSS to store snapshots.
-However, OSS Archive buckets are not supported.
+-   We recommend that you use OSS standard buckets to store snapshots.
+OSS Archive buckets are not supported.
--   A snapshot stored in OSS can be restored into another Alibaba Cloud Elasticsearch instance.
-This instance must be created in the same region as the instance where the snapshot is created.
+-   A snapshot stored on OSS can be restored to an Alibaba Cloud Elasticsearch instance in the same region as OSS.
--   You can run the command to create snapshots or restore indexes in a specified snapshot.
+-   You can call the corresponding operation to create a snapshot or restore the index data in a specified snapshot.
--   A data node can restore 40 MB of data per second, by default.
-You can perform the steps described in [Snapshot and Restore](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html) to modify the `max_restore_bytes_per_sec` parameter that throttles the restore rate.
+-   By default, each Alibaba Cloud Elasticsearch data node can process 40 MB of data.
+You can reference the [Snapshot And Restore](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html) page on the official Elasticsearch site and set the `max_restore_bytes_per_sec` parameter to tune the data processing capability of the data nodes.

-## Server Load Balancing {#section_pmb_k3k_zgb .section}
+## Load balancing {#section_pmb_k3k_zgb .section}

-Alibaba Cloud Elasticsearch instances allow you to use Server Load Balancer \(SLB\) to balance the load.
-To use SLB, you need to specify the internal or public IP address of the Alibaba Cloud Elasticsearch instance in your client.
-The client can then access the Alibaba Cloud Elasticsearch instance to balance the load.
+Alibaba Cloud Elasticsearch instances support load balancing.
+You can specify the public or internal network address of your Elasticsearch instance on your client to access the Elasticsearch instance.
+Your requests are evenly distributed to all data nodes of the Elasticsearch instance based on load balancing.

+**Note:** The load balancing among these data nodes depends on the number and size of index shards.
+We recommend that you reference [Calculate shard size](../../../../reseller.en-US/Quick Start/Calculate the amount of resources.md#section_tjp_qfl_zgb) and then determine the number and size of the index shards properly when you create indexes.